Aelita: Reception

+Legacy

 One of the earliest full-length films about space travel, the most notable segment remains its remarkable constructivist Martian sets by Isaac Rabinovich and Victor Simov and costumes designed by Aleksandra Ekster.
 Their influence can be seen in a number of later films, including the Flash Gordon serials and probably Fritz Lang's Metropolis and Woman in the Moon and the more recent Liquid Sky.

 Parts of the plot were loosely adapted for the 1951 film Flight to Mars.

 J. Hoberman of The Village Voice wrote that the 1960 American film Beyond the Time Barrier "suggests an impoverished remake" of Aelita.

-While initially very popular, the film later fell out of favor with the Soviet government and was thus very difficult to see until after the Cold War.